-Countertop microwaves are the most common.
+These are the most common and most affordable type.
 As the name implies, they sit on a counter or microwave stand.
-The best countertop microwaves usually cost between $100 and $300, depending upon the size and features, but a few very small ones can be had for $50 or so.
 Countertop microwave ovens offer the widest range of sizes, from under 1 cubic foot to 2 cubic feet or more.
-Even the cheapest of these come with a good array of features: Instant cook buttons for 30 seconds to 5 or 6 minutes at full power, popcorn and potato presets, and auto-defrost and reheat modes.
+Even the cheapest of these come with a good array of features: Instant cook buttons, popcorn and potato presets, and auto-defrost and reheat modes.
 More expensive models have high-end sensors that can perfectly, and quickly, cook a potato or thaw a hunk of meat without cooking any part of it.
-For use on a countertop, installation is simple: just plug the microwave oven into a standard household outlet (though you may want to consider what else is plugged into the same circuit to avoid, for example, tripping a circuit breaker should your refrigerator cycle on while you are using a toaster and microwave at the same time).
+Convection Microwaves